 - Use portable air cleaners (air purifiers) in rooms where you spend the most time (remember to look for the CERTIFIED asthma & allergy friendly®).

 Certification Program helps you find products that have been independently tested in labs and meet standards adopted by the Asthma and Allergy Foundation of America.
 These products have proven that they effectively remove or reduce your exposure to asthma and allergy triggers, such as dust mites, pollen, volatile organic compounds, animal dander and more.

-Mouse over each area of the house for a helpful checklist to help you improve air quality and reduce asthma and allergy triggers in your home:
+Mouse over (or click if you're on mobile) each area of the house for a helpful checklist to help you improve air quality and reduce asthma and allergy triggers in your home: